This is the multi-page printable view of this section. Click here to print.

 How to start the runtime services?

-Currently, the supported options to run these services is either locally , in a Kubernetes (K3D) cluster or via the Kanto runtime .
+Currently, the supported options to run these services is either locally or via the Kanto runtime .

 A VS Code task called Local Runtime - Up is available to start all necessary services in the correct order.